I am an avid reader of social issues -- and love to write on it. Hubpages is giving me a great opportunity to express my views.

 Though western societies are not perfect for women, they are still far better for women than third world countries like Pakistan, India, Saudi Arabia, Iran, Afghanistan, and others.
 Women in western countries have almost all of the rights they are entitled to, and many don't realize how fortunate they are to be living in a free society.
 On the contrary, women living in third world countries have fewer rights and live by outdated values and traditions; these are a big hindrance to their empowerment.

-In Pakistan, for example, most of the women have less opportunities for jobs or education as compared to men.
+In Pakistan, for example, most of the women have fewer opportunities for jobs or education as compared to men.
 They are living in strictly patriarchal societies where men are at the helm of affairs.
 Moreover, violence against women is rampant in Pakistan.

 Domestic Violence Against Women